Lesson PlansBack to lesson plans archive November 14, 2017

 - Have students should read the PBS NewsHour article about the midterm elections held in 2014 to see if any concerns about voter turnout may apply to 2018 elections.

-By Stephanie Schragger, history teacher at St. Ann’s School.
+By Stephanie Schragger, history teacher at St. Ann’s School in Brooklyn, NY.

 Tooltip of related stories